Reviewed by MattFini

 Dear Full Moon,

 But when I began seeing your behind-the-scenes materials for the ninth canonical entry in the Puppet Master franchise, I instantly believed you were intent on getting things back on track.
-The meticulous recreation of the Bodega Bay Inn (setting of Parts 1, 2, and 4/5) was both impressive and appreciated, as was the seeming enthusiasm of everyone involved.
-It honestly looked to me like Charles Band had grown tired of raking Full Moon’s flagship series through the mud and was determined to right the ship.
+The meticulous recreation of the Bodega Bay Inn (the setting of Parts 1, 2, and 4/5) was both impressive and appreciated, as was the seeming enthusiasm of everyone involved.
+It looked to me like Charles Band had grown tired of raking Full Moon’s flagship series through the mud and was determined to right the ship.
 Unfortunately, after plunking down $20 hard-earned dollars for the Blu-ray edition of Puppet Master: Axis of Evil, I can only report that what seemed like genuine effort and goodwill was nothing more than smoke and mirrors.
-It’s true that Axis of Evil might be better than the last three entries in the series, but only because it is impossible to get any worse.
+It’s true that Axis of Evil is better than the last three entries in the series, but only because it is impossible to get any worse.

 What I don’t understand is why you continue falling into the traps initiated by your weakest movies.
 For example, what happened to telling a complete story in one film?
-Leaving things open for another possible sequel is fine but not at the expense of your current story.
-When your movie ends with one of the villains running off – having kidnapped a handful of puppets – and your hero narrowing his eyes and saying, ”If so-and-so wants a war, I’ll give them one!”, then you fail.
-Every goddamn time.
+Leaving things open for another sequel is fine, but not at the expense of your current story.
+When your movie ends with the villain running off – having kidnapped a handful of puppets – and your hero narrows his eyes to say “I’ll give them a war next time!” (a paraphrase), then you’ve failed.
 This isn’t the 1930s, and these aren’t serials.
 And honestly, how many people truly loved the way in which The Matrix Reloaded or Pirates of the Caribbean: Dead Man’s Chest ended?
 To Be Continued… doesn’t cut it.
-And you couldn’t even fill up 80 minutes here so don’t pretend like you had so much story that it wasn’t possible to cover everything.
-It just makes your movie feel undermined and unfinished.
-Believe me, I’m in no rush to come back and see this pathetic storyline resolved so congrats on planning another terrible sequel that even less people are going to see.
+And you couldn’t even fill up 80 minutes, so don’t pretend like this concept was just bursting at the seams.
+It just makes your movie feel unfinished.
+Believe me, I’m in no rush to come back and see this storyline resolved.

 I realize that I’ve leveled a lot of criticism at Puppet Master: Axis of Evil, and considering I dropped cash to get this goddamn thing on day one, I feel like I’ve earned the right to indulge my inner geek and be a pissed off fan.
 But I’d be remiss if I didn’t offer you some constructive criticism as a way of concluding this letter.
 So I propose, for your consideration, a fairly simple (and to my mind, obvious) set of guidelines to adhere to if you’re going to try your hand at making another one of these:

 1. No more period films – especially not a sequel to this.
 The World War II setting worked like a charm for the third film, and you have absolutely no chance of topping it.
 Stop trying.
 Besides, using a modern day setting or an actual location might free up some money to actually spend on the puppets!
 What a concept that would be!